TechnologyRediscovery/codenforce/docs/inspections/fins.md

 ## Start a new inspection or setup a re-inspection {#start}
 If starting an inspection from the dashboard on either a code enforcement case or permit file, click the link in the Actions column called **inspect**.
 An inspection selection dialog appears.
 Start a fresh inspection using the button on the left or choose to reinspect a previous inspection using the tools on the right side of the dialog.

-If you start a new inspection, you'll firs be prompted to choose an inspection checklist.
+If you start a new inspection, you'll first be prompted to choose an inspection checklist.
 You can customize or build a new checklist using codeNforce's checklist builder accessed in the top navigation bar's **Code Book** box using the link **checklists**.

 ### One-click reinspections
 ![one click reinspections](img/newfins_oneclick.png)

-The blue reinspect button will automatically build you a new inspection based on the inspection you've chosen to reinspect using sensible default settings such as only reinspecting spaces with failed items.
-If you'd prefer to have complete control over all the reinspection settings, use the link called *advanced reinspect* which will produce the reinspection settings dialog and ask for confirmation prior to building a new inspection.
+The blue **reinspect** button will automatically build you a new inspection based on the inspection you've chosen to reinspect using sensible default settings such as only reinspecting spaces with failed items.
+If you'd prefer to have complete control over all the reinspection settings, use the link called **advanced reinspect** which will produce the reinspection settings dialog and ask for confirmation prior to building a new inspection.

 ### Identifying reinspections
 As soon as you use the one-click reinspect button or confirm reinspection advanced settings, the familiar inspection info dialog appears.
 You'll know that your current inspection is a reinspection because the pre-inpsection notes are pre-populated with reinspection info and the inspection type will be listed as *Re-Inspection to inspection ID:???*

 ![proof of a reinspection](img/newfins_reinspectnotes.png)

 ## Configure inspection {#configure}